University of Arizona

 Any management strategy using fire to fight fire must consider the issue of smoke.
 How to mitigate the smoke of wildland fires?
 Click here to learn about the smoke issue that clouds fire management.

-What about other ways to reduce high forest fuel accumulations?
-Click here to learn of ways to reduce the forest fuel buildup.
+Other ways to reduce fuel loads include cutting out trees and undergrowth.
+Click here to learn of ways to mechanically reduce the forest fuel buildup.

 Geosciences 220 writing assignment: Click here for specific instructions to the Geosciences 220 writing assignment.